hodaUsama/hodaUsama.github.io/_posts/2025-06-18-what-is-dervative.md

 Leave a comment below — I’d love to hear your thoughts or help if something was unclear.

 ---
 ## 🧭 <span style="color:#9370DB;">Next Up: </span>

-In the next post, we'll explore one of the most powerful tools in calculus — the **Chain Rule**.
+In the next post, we'll dive into one of the most powerful ideas in multivariable calculus — the **Gradient**.

-Stay curious!
+You’ll learn:
+- What the **gradient vector** means geometrically and computationally
+- How to compute **partial derivatives** for multivariable functions
+- Why the gradient shows the **steepest direction of change**
+- How it powers **optimization** in machine learning (like gradient descent!)

+Stay curious — the world of higher dimensions is about to open up.